Nazgul168/architect-erp/memory/ENGAGEMENT_MEMORY.md

 NURA ERP is the NURA-owned operational information system for end-to-end **Research Administration**.

-Core lifecycle:

-**Funding Opportunity / Call → Application → Funding Decision → Project Setup / Administration → Funding / Agreements → Budget → Project Execution / Procurement / Services → Payment → Reporting → Project Closure.**
+Core lifecycle / route model:

+NURA ERP does **not** assume one universal upstream sequence.
+The applicable route depends on the business scenario.
+Established route families include internal grants, external grant-funded research, Research Contracts, and consortium / collaboration arrangements.
+Depending on the route, upstream steps may include Funding Opportunity / Call, Application / Proposal / Bid, external or internal evaluation, Funding Decision, Agreement / Contract preparation, and one or more authorizing instruments.

+Once a Project exists, ERP manages the applicable Project Setup / administration, satisfaction of the `Authorizing Basis Requirement`, Budget, Project Execution / Procurement / Services, Payment, Reporting and Project Closure according to the relevant rules.

 The system is **Project-centered but not Project-only**.
 Material objects with their own identity, lifecycle, history, authority, or reporting value remain independent Business Objects.